Islam Matsiev

-Islam Matsiev (born 10 December 1973) is a Chechen judoka.
+Islam Matsiev (born 10 December 1973) is a Russian judoka.
 At the European Championships in judo, in May 2002 in Slovenia, the bronze medal was won by Matsiev, participating in the weight category 66 kg.

 Matsiev has always stressed that he is not the first Chechen who has achieved great results in judo.
 Example to consider themselves to be Bashir Varaev, who is fourfold European Champion, three-time world championship medalist, bronze medalist of the Olympic Games in Seoul.

 When Bashir Wara conquered the height of World Judo, Matsiev did only the first steps in the sport.
 He began studying judo at age 10, a student of the Class 4 rural school in Old Atagi.
 Post-secondary education has decided that the future life will be closely linked with the sport.
 Enrolled in the Chechen Pedagogical Institute, the department of physical education.
 Military service was held in Moscow - in the Central Army Sports Club (CSKA).

 Demobilization took place at the time of the collapse of the Soviet Union.
 Matsiev, like several other of his young countrymen, succumbed to the persuasion of his coach, Chechens to leave for permanent residence in Turkey.
 There he continued playing sports.
 It seemed that everything went well.
 But Matsieve was drawn to his homeland - Russia.
 And he returned.